check-plugins/check_hassio/README.md

                         Check if below threshold (critical, default to None) -r RANGE, --range RANGE
-                        Check if in range [from:to] (default to None) -j, --json            Add JSON to the end of the output
+                        Check if in range [from:to] (default to None) -R, --raw             Add the raw JSON to the end of the output
 ```

 ## Example